-What's happening in Iran?
+What's happening in Iran? - CBBC Newsround

 For example, Iran was stopped from selling oil and natural gas to certain countries, which was a big deal because the country made a lot of money from doing this.

-Iran lost around £110bn in money that it could have made from selling oil between 2012 and 2016 alone.
+Iran lost around £110 billion in money that it could have made from selling oil between 2012 and 2016 alone.

 This really damaged the country's economy, making the cost of food and fuel really expensive for ordinary people.